Petition to the King: Richard Henry Lee

 The Lee draft is neatly written, with minor changes, on three portfolio pages.
 Compared to the Henry draft, the descriptions of the grievances were brief.
 It does contain, however, a harsh attack on the King's ministers, most notably Bute, Mansfield, and North.
-Because of the inflammatory language in this draft, it is argued that this is the version that was rejected by Congress on October 21, 1774.
+Because of the inflammatory language in this draft, it is argued that this is the version that was rejected by Congress on 21 October 1774.

 John Dickinson

-The Dickinson draft is a rough composition, rite with many changes, including entire paragraphs designated to be transposed.
+The Dickinson draft is a rough composition, rife with many changes, including entire paragraphs designated to be transposed.
 The document is nine and a half portfolio pages, numbered 1-9 and 12, with pages 10 and 11 left blank.
 The text found in this draft is virtually identical to the document adopted by Congress, with the main difference lying in the list of grievances in the adopted version, which resembled those found in the other two drafts.